DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 In either case, Henrik offers no resistance as soon as he sees that the players have entered the shop.
 Instead, he rightfully guesses that they have come to recover the bones and informs them of the bones' location and the danger of the vampire nest, as described in **N6.
 Coffin Maker's Shop**.
 In exchange, he pleads with them to protect him from the vampires, who he rightfully fears will butcher him for his betrayal.
 He won't retrieve the bones alone, but will accompany the players upstairs if demanded.

 Henrik does not know that Volenta has secretly installed a poison needle trap and tripwire bell in the wardrobe secret compartment where the bones are kept.
 He assumes that the players will be able to quietly recover the bones, depart the shop, and escort him elsewhere to safety.

+> [!abstract]+ **Ambushing the Vampires**
+> Players who attempt to ambush the vampires in <span class="citation">N6f.
+Vampire Nest (p.
+118)</span> before recovering the bones must succeed on a DC 14 Dexterity (Stealth) check to approach a crate without awakening the nearby vampires, and a DC 14 Dexterity (Stealth) check with disadvantage to open it.
+A woken vampire attacks intruders on sight.
 ## D4b.
 Recovering the Bones
 The bones have been concealed as described in <span class="citation">N6e.
 Henrik's Bedroom (p.
 117)</span>.
 However, Volenta Popofsky has added two additional safeguards to the secret compartment: